MetOffice/jules/README.md

 firmly at the cutting edge of international land surface modelling because of continual science development and improved accessibility.

-Further details about how JULES works can be found [here] (https://jules.jchmr.org/about)
+Further details about how JULES works can be found in the [JCHMR overview document](https://jules.jchmr.org/about).

 ## Documentation